My knees crack against the seat’s armrest.

 This time I’m up for it.
 The woman seated next to me arrives and I jump up to let her go by.

 Astonishingly, she puts her hand on my shoulder, says “no, no” and tries to push me back into my seat.

-I spend the rest of the intermission staring up the aisle, waiting for the rest of my other aggressors to arrive.
+I spend the rest of the intermission staring up the aisle, waiting for the rest of my aggressors to arrive.